twse/random-stuff/README.md

 # Information
 This repository contains random stuff.
 * **Cyrano Text**: TrueType Unicode font based on Cyrano Nouveau (2009) from the Typophile forums with some glyphs modified.
 Created using FontCreator 5.6 (2007).
-* **Icons.zip**: Icons based on the lowercase letters of [bob's game font](http://www.bobcorporation.com/fonts/bobsgame.ttf) for use with OS/2 programs of the past and present.
-See http://bobsgame.wikia.com/wiki/Extras for Third-Party Notices.
+* **Icons.zip**: Icons based on the lowercase letters of [bob's game font](http://www.bobcorporation.com/fonts/bobsgame.ttf) for use with OS/2 programs of the past and present. (**Note:** Created with OS/2 Icon Editor.
+Software credits available at http://bobsgame.wikia.com/wiki/Extras)
 * **LTROL Font**: TrueType Unicode font based on the font used in the North American version of Lufia: The Ruins of Lore (2003), excluding random glyphs which replaces portions of the Hiragana subset.
 Created using CrystalTile2 (2010) and FontCreator 5.6 (2007).
 * **names.csv**: Names for adding in the [Mozilla credits list](https://www.mozilla.org/credits) from Gervase Markham (partial list only).
 In the early days, Dawn Endico was responsible for updating the list through CVS.
 * **PSF Contributor Signatories.htm**: Includes people who received the contributor form from the Python Software Foundation (partial list only).